You find out how to recycle everything from aerosols to yoghurt pots below.

 Takeaway food containers

 Reuse plastic takeaway food containers where possible.
-Unneeded takeaway food containers cannot be recycled.
-Please put in your landfill bin.
+Unneeded takeaway food containers can be recycled in your green bin.

 Compost tea bags in the home compost bin or in your food and garden waste bin where supplied.